araithel12/SlothsAreGreatAnimals/README.md

 Assignment 2 Using Frameworks

-My design is based of sloths
+My design is based off sloths